Photo by Andrew Wigdor / MTSU Sidelines Archives

 Walk Away When Frustrated

 If you get overworked to the point where you’re reading pages but not retaining anything, take a 10-minute walk around campus.
 At this point, you’re doing more damage than good, which only inhibits your learning, so take a moment to breathe.
-Return to the chapter only after you’ve releases that stress-induced tension.
+When this happens to some students, taking various cbd products (such as edibles) can help to remove some of this stress.
+To read more about the sort of goods you could purchase, try looking somewhere like https://www.canadacannabisdispensary.ca/ for example.
+Hopefully this will help you to clear your mind and fully concentrate.
+Only return to your revision after you’ve released that stress-induced tension.

 Have a Little Confidence